learn-co-curriculum/quiz-cli/README.md

 (X) rm -rf
 ( ) touch -rf

-?: Select the command that will open a file in the default application for that file type
+?: Select the command that will open a file in the default application for that file type (but note that with the IDE, you will use the command "atom" instead)

 (X) open
 ( ) touch
 ( ) launch
 ( ) o ..

-?: Select the command that will open an entire directory in Sublime Text

-( ) open
-( ) subl ls
-(X) subl .
-( ) launch sbl

 ?: Select the command that will copy files or folders from one location to another